simul/simul.github.io/legal/igula.md

 C. Termination for Patent Action.
 The Agreement will terminate automatically as of the date you commence any claim that the Licensed Product infringes a patent, or otherwise support any claim by a third party that the Licensed Product infringes a patent.

 D. Effect of Termination.
-Upon any termination, the Simul Licences will automatically terminate, you may no longer exercise any of the rights granted to you by the Simul Licences, and you must destroy all copies of the Licensed Product in your possession and cease distributing any Products developed under this Agreement.
-Within 30 days of termination, unless otherwise agreed by Simul, you must destroy all Products in your inventory.
+Upon any termination, the Simul Licences will automatically terminate, you may no longer exercise any of the rights granted to you by the Simul Licences, and you must destroy all copies of the Licensed Product in your possession.

 E. No Refunds